 What can companies do to position themselves for success and earnings boosts in the future when facing a challenging economy?

 Now is a good time to take a few steps back and really look at the business and how you have been running it.
 What makes you different or better than your competition?
-How can you make your company stand out above the rest?
+How can you make your company stand out from the rest?
 Use this time to take a good realistic assessment of where you are now and where you want to be in the future.
-And what you need to do different than you have been doing to get you there.
+And what you need to do differently than you have been doing to get you there.
 Taking the time to evaluate what’s working and what needs work and putting a plan in writing to get it done can be a key to success.